 I am a geochemist studying the coupled cycles and the fate of elements such as carbon, iron, sulfur and trace elements in freshwater and terrestrial environments.
-I carry out field, experimental and modelling work focusing on lakes, soils and sediments in boreal and northern settings.
+My research focuses on lakes, soils, and sediments in boreal and northern settings, and I use a combination of field, experimental, and modeling approaches.

-I joined the Department of chemistry at Laval University, in Québec city (Canada), as an Associate Professor in February 2018, where I hold a Sentinelle Nord research chair and lead the Aquatic Geochemistry Group.
-I teach 1st year inorganic chemistry, 3rd year environmental chemistry and a graduate-level course on aquatic biogeochemical cycles.
+I am an Associate Professor in the Department of Chemistry at Université Laval in Quebec City, Canada, where I hold a Sentinelle Nord research chair and lead the Aquatic Geochemistry Group.
+I teach courses on inorganic chemistry, environmental chemistry, and aquatic biogeochemical cycles at the undergraduate and graduate levels.

-Prior to that, I spent 5 years at the Norwegian Institute for Water Research in Oslo (Norway), first as a researcher then as leader of the Section for Catchment Processes.
-I have also spent 2 years as a Research Assistant Professor at the University of Waterloo (Canada).
+Before joining Laval University, I spent five years at the Norwegian Institute for Water Research in Oslo, Norway, where I was first a researcher and then the leader of the Section for Catchment Processes.
+I also spent two years as a Research Assistant Professor at the University of Waterloo in Canada.

-My PhD focused on the geochemistry on arsenic in lake sediments, under the supervision of Profs.
-Charles Gobeil and André Tessier, at the University of Quebec-INRS-ETE (Canada).
-After graduating I held a Marie-Curie Scholarship at the Center for Environmental Geosciences (CEREGE, CNRS, France) under the supervision of Dr. Jérôme Rose, and a FRQNT postdoctoral fellowship at the Georgia Institute of Technology in (Atlanta, USA) under the supervision of Prof. Philippe Van Cappellen.
+My PhD research focused on the geochemistry of arsenic in lake sediments, under the supervision of Professors Charles Gobeil and André Tessier at the University of Quebec-INRS-ETE in Canada.
+After completing my PhD, I held a Marie-Curie Scholarship at the Center for Environmental Geosciences in France, where I worked under the supervision of Dr. Jérôme Rose.
+I also held a FRQNT postdoctoral fellowship at the Georgia Institute of Technology in Atlanta, USA, where I worked with Professor Philippe Van Cappellen.

-In the field, I am particularly interested in the succession of redox processes taking place across reactive interfaces, such as the sediment-water interface and the oxic-anoxic interface in lakes and aquifers.
-I specialize in acquiring field datasets on the distribution of elements in the water column, sediment and pore water, and on their interpretation using numerical models.
+In the field, I am particularly interested in studying the succession of redox processes that take place across reactive interfaces, such as the sediment-water interface and the oxic-anoxic interface in lakes and aquifers.
+I specialize in collecting field data on the distribution of elements in the water column, sediment, and pore water, and using numerical models to interpret these data and understand the underlying processes.

 Department of chemistry